bytebase/bytebase.com/content/blog/database-version-control-state-based-vs-migration-based.md

 State-based approach stores the desired end state of the entire schema in the code repository.
 For MySQL, it means to store the schema dump created by _mysqldump_.

-It's worth mentioning in IaC,  popular systems like Kubernetes, HashiCrop Terraform all adopt this approach.
+It's worth mentioning in IaC,  popular systems like Kubernetes, HashiCorp, and Terraform all adopt this approach.

 ## Migration-based version control (imperative)